 Members who experience health problems as a result of their employment should seek medical advice and raise any concerns with the NASUWT Health and Safety Representative.

 The Union aims to have a trained Health and Safety Representative in every school and college where there are members.
 The NASUWT Health and Safety Representative is elected by fellow members of the Union in their workplace to represent them on matters of health, safety and welfare at work and is not appointed by the head teacher, principal or anyone else.
 The NASUWT Regional Centre or National Centre should be able to provide their contact details or advice.

-To learn more about the role members can read the Health and Safety Representative leaflet and visit the Getting active as a Health and Safety Representative section of the website.
+To learn more about the role members can visit the Getting active as a Health and Safety Representative section of the website.
 You will need to be registered as a NASUWT Representative and 'log in' to the website to view this.

 The NASUWT provides Health and Safety Training Courses to those currently in post or about to become a NASUWT Health and Safety Representative, Health and Safety Training Officer or Health and Safety Coordinator.
-The Time Off for Trade Union Learning leaflet provides essential information and advice for Health and Safety Representatives' on their statutory right to time off for NASUWT training.
-The Union Health and Safety Inspections leaflet provides essential information relating to Health and Safety Representatives' statutory right to carry out a health and safety inspection of the workplace.
+Health and Safety Representatives' have a statutory right to time off for NASUWT training and a statutory right to carry out a health and safety inspection of the workplace.